mrunal-modi/react-static-website/README.md

     Form Component will render forms any form, we need to find a way to identify way to use the form data as well.
 6. Cards Component
 7. Header configuration
+8. sidebar configuration

 What Needs to be done?

 1. Footer configuration
-2. sidebar configuration
-3. Theming
+2. Theming
-4. Consistent common styling like padding and margin
+3. Consistent common styling like padding and margin

+V2.
-5. Carousal Component
+1. Carousal Component
-6. Testimonials
+2. Testimonials
+3. Mobile View

+Bugs:

+1. On Topbar active page is not highlighted.
+2. On Mobile view services are not wrapping